 The Cloud Orchestration at the Level of Application (COLA) Innovation Action [project ID: 731574] aims to increase the adoption of cloud computing services by the above mentioned two strategic target communities, SMEs & public sector.
 Typical industry- and public- sector applications require resource scalability and efficient resource utilization in order to serve a variable number of customers with dynamic resource demands, and to suitably optimize resource consumption and costs.

-The “COLA” project is an Innovation Action, initiated by the European Commission and part of the Horizon2020.
-The project team of “COLA” includes 14 companies out of 6 different countries from Europe, including the United Kingdom, Hungary, Sweden, Switzerland, Spain and Germany.
+The “COLA” project includes 14 companies out of 6 different countries from Europe, including the United Kingdom, Hungary, Sweden, Switzerland, Spain and Germany.
 The coordinator of the “COLA” project is Dr. Tamas Kiss, University of Westminster (UK), the University of Westminster already coordinated the cloudSME FP7 research project.

 The University of Westminster is a public research university in London, United Kingdom.
 Westminster's academic activities are organised into seven faculties and schools, within which there are around 45 departments.
 The University of Westminster is represented in the consortium by the Research Centre for Parallel Computing (CPC), a distinguished and recognised university research centre.